keziyakurian/keziyakurian/README.md

 ### Hey👋  README?
 I FEEL ATTACKED

-- you already know my name, it's like right there
-- I am a Third year Computer Science Engineering student from Karnataka, India.
+ I am a Third year Computer Science Engineering student from Karnataka, India.
 I do code, I don't wanna restrict myself to a specific domain so I learn whatever I like.
 Instead of being good at one domain, now I'm bad at multiple domains (gg i played myself)
-- Honestly I'm making this readme thingy to keep me motivated to do the dream readme on github that is a long list of languages and tools I know (just kill me already).
-I have decided to do projects on cloud technologies, build website, devolop softwares and so on
-- let's just pretend all my projects are private for now (I need emotional support here)

 link to my portfolio/website
    (yes portfolio is getting ready, give me sometime)